Last Updated on September 28, 2025

 The factor that points towards the utility of D-dimer levels as a biomarker is that they may differ depending on the age of a patient.

 It is generally expected that normal adult patients will have a D-dimer of less than 500 ng/mL (nanograms per milliliter).
 However, using the baseline of D-dimer levels, the increase in which people as they age must be considered.
+This gives rise to another important question; at what level does D-dimer become hazardous when a person is older?

+An often employed approximation for establishing a D dimer normal rangein elderly patients is to multiply their age (in years) by 10 ng/mL.
 It is quite possible that in a 70-year-old patient, the D-dimer level can be even as high as 700 ng/mL and deemed normal.
+So This is the D Dimer normal range mg/l.

 High D-Dimer Causes